ah-/anne-key/README.md

 - qmk ports: [josecostamartins'](https://github.com/josecostamartins/qmk_firmware/commits/anne_pro) and [dwhinham's](https://github.com/dwhinham/qmk_firmware/commits/anne_pro)

-To build your own firmware, you need the nightly-2018-08-24 rust toolchain with the following components:
+To build your own firmware, you need the following components:

 - rustup: to make use of the `rust-toolchain` file
 - ARM linker: usually named `arm-none-eabi-ld`, please check with your OS